 Psychology is the scientific study of human behaviour and experiences, where we look to explain why people are the way they are.
 The course aims to extend our everyday observations of human behaviour by attempting to explore the truth behind what is ‘known’ scientifically.
 Psychology also examines how to help treat individuals who suffer from various psychological disorders, and the different ways one can go about this.
 Most of Psychology is literature based, however, there are sizable science and mathematical elements.

-The A level course is 100% examination based through three papers each lasting two hours.
-Each paper is worth 33.3% of the A level.
+The A level course is 100% examination based through three papers.
 All papers include multiple choice, short answer and extended writing questions.

-This subject is useful if you want to go on to study Psychology, Counselling, Youth Work, International Relations, Politics, Business or other Social Sciences at degree level.
-You can study either a BSc or a BA in Psychology, so individual university requirements need to be checked as they may vary.
+This subject is very useful if you want to go on to study Psychology, Counselling, Youth Work, International Relations, Politics, Business or other Social Sciences at degree level.
+You can study either a BSc (Science) or a BA (Art) in Psychology, so individual university requirements need to be checked as they may vary.
 A Psychology degree has been widely regarded as one of the most versatile degrees when trying to access the job market after university, since humanity and human elements are present in all parts of life.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements: